zaiisao/Documentation/en/Video/windows_video.md

 4. Copy all the *dll* files under `sdk/dll`  to the directory where your executable file is located.

 ## Next Steps
-You have now finished setting up the Windows development environment and can start a call/live broadcast following the steps under **Quickstart Guide**:
+You have now set up the Windows development environment and can start a call/live broadcast following the steps under **Quickstart Guide**:
 - Initialize the SDK
 - Join a Channel
 - Publish and Subscribe to Streams